 The CESMP covers many different greenhouse gas-emitting sectors, as well as climate impacts across many key sectors (e.g., ecosystems, infrastructure).
-It is thus a remarkably multidisciplinary effort that must consider virtually every aspect of county government and operations.
-Moreover, the CESMP is but one of several key policy and strategy efforts underway in the county.
+It is thus a remarkably multidisciplinary effort that must consider virtually every aspect of the county's public and private resources, and must draw on the expertise of much of PWC's government departments.-Adding to the complexity of the task, the CESMP is but one of several key policy and strategy efforts underway in the county.